 - Board of Directors structure

-- Copy of all company’s documents (Deed of Establishment, tax identity number, domicile letter, business license or business registration certificate)
+- Copy of all of the company’s documents (Deed of Establishment, tax identity number, domicile letter, and business license or business registration certificate)

-- Copy of ID card and taxpayer ID number for each local BoD and copy passports if any foreigner in it
+- Copy of ID card and taxpayer ID number for each local member of the Board of Directors

-- Copy passport with validity minimum 18 months and 4 blank pages
+- Copy of passports with a validity of at least 18 months as well as four blank pages

-A resident address (house or apartment) cannot be use as an office address.
-You need to use business or commercial area as your office address.
+A residential address (house or apartment) cannot be used as an office address.
+A business or commercial area must be used as the office address.

 Click here for more information in regards to Indonesia Company Registration.